weicongpang/LandCover-MVT/README.md

-# Open-set Remote Sensing Image Tagging using Qwen-VL
+# Openset Remote Sensing Image Tagging

 This repository provides a simple pipeline to perform open-set image tagging on remote sensing datasets, leveraging the Qwen2.5-VL multimodal language model and other MLLMs.